Zajic86/node-rf-ir/README.md

 Node MCU ESP8266 with IR Rx/Tx diode, HC-12 433MHz and NRF24L01 2.4GHz to receive, store and send codes.

 **/nodeIRDuplicator** : IR send and receive through webserver (connect to wifi or set as AP).
 First code test.
 All accepted codes are transformed into buttons for the possibility to duplicate individual codes and a field to insert and send your own code.
+Also you can save codes to txt file.

 <img src="/imgs/ir-rx-tx.png">